sgaliamov/blog/_posts/2021-02-07-ergo-dox-layouts.md

     This is really annoying.
     But if you type in one language only this is still relevant to you.

-1. <ins>Estimation is based on "effort"</ins> that you have to apply when you press a key and a distance between two presses.
+1. <ins>Estimation is based on "effort"</ins> that you have to apply when you press a key <ins>and a distance</ins> between two taps.
 This distance factor helps keep most commonly used pairs close to each other.

 Having all this requirements I started [this](https://github.com/sgaliamov/ergo-layouts) project.
 In addition, I planned to try F#, and scope of this challenge was perfect for this.